Lifearafter/ML_Portfolio/README.md

 This document contains the notebook for the dimensionality reduction part of the Similarity and Ensemble project.

 You can see the [RMD Notebook](code/Dimensionality_Reduction.rmd) and the [descriptive document here](pdfs/Dimensionality_Reduction.pdf).

+## Machine Learning with SKLearn

+This document contains the notebook for the python based machine learning done using the `sklearn` library.

+You can see the [RMD Notebook](code/ML_Sklearn.ipynb) and the [descriptive document here](pdfs/ML_Sklearn.pdf).